1 0 6000 0 600 120 30 https://headerbidding.co 960 0

 (a) is provided with clear and comprehensive information about the purposes of the storage of, or access to, that information; and

 So, to follow PECR, consent has to be sought for non-special category data as well because the publishers and vendors are storing information in users’ devices in the form of cookies.
-In this way, the question arises whether Legitimate Interest should be a legal basis for data collection and processing?
+In this way, the question arises whether Legitimate Interest should be a legal basis for data collection and processing.

-– Data Supply Chain: Multiple bidders receive the user’s data during the bidding process but ultimately that data is used only by the winner of the auction.
+Data Supply Chain: Multiple bidders receive the user’s data during the bidding process, but ultimately that data is used only by the auction winner.
 No one can ensure that the data received by these other parties will not be processed outside after the bidding.
-The industry relies only on contractual controls for the safety of this data.
-But contracts are not enough, technical and organizational controls are required in the data supply chain to save the data from being misused.

-– Data Protection Impact Assessments (DPIAs): DPIAs are the tools used to identify and minimize the risk in data protection.
+Data Protection Impact Assessments (DPIAs): DPIAs are the tools used to identify and minimize the risk in data protection.
 The ICO has given a list of circumstances that require DPIAs in Article 35 of the GDPR.
-This list includes examples such as large-scale profiling, invisible processing, geolocation tracking, use of personal data of children, etc. The organizations involved in the RTB in such circumstances are legally bound to perform DPIAs.
-The ICO says that not all participants in the industry are fulfilling the DPIA requirements.

-The publishers complained that the GDPR puts a lot of liability on them for handling the user data, but the TCF doesn’t provide them enough control to abide.
+The publishers complained that the GDPR puts a lot of liability on them for handling the user data, but the TCF doesn’t provide enough control to abide.

 “The IAB solution envisions that publishers will get global consent for the entire ecosystem, store it in a cookie [and] share it with a third-party consent server,……….the use of aggregated cookie data and consent across sites and apps “doesn’t meet the letter or spirit of the GDPR, and it could expose publishers to liability.”